dmarx/obsidian_vault/Crowd Psychology.md

 ### Key Concepts and Theories

-- **Anonymity:** Being in a crowd can create a sense of anonymity, reducing personal accountability and inhibitions, which may lead to behaviors an individual would not typically engage in alone.
+- **[[Anonymity]]:** Being in a crowd can create a sense of anonymity, reducing personal accountability and inhibitions, which may lead to behaviors an individual would not typically engage in alone.

-- **Contagion:** Emotional states and behaviors can spread through a crowd rapidly, as individuals' mimic and amplify the actions and emotions of those around them.
+- **[[Contagion]]:** Emotional states and behaviors can spread through a crowd rapidly, as individuals' mimic and amplify the actions and emotions of those around them.

-- **Deindividuation:** This theory, which builds on concepts of anonymity and contagion, suggests that individuals in a crowd can lose their sense of self-awareness and as a result, their actions may become disconnected from their personal values and norms.
+- **[[Deindividuation]]:** This theory, which builds on concepts of anonymity and contagion, suggests that individuals in a crowd can lose their sense of self-awareness and as a result, their actions may become disconnected from their personal values and norms.

-- **Convergence Theory:** Contrary to the notion of the "collective mind," this theory suggests that crowd behavior is not simply the emergence of a group mind but rather the result of like-minded individuals coming together.
+- **[[Convergence Theory]]:** Contrary to the notion of the "collective mind," this theory suggests that crowd behavior is not simply the emergence of a group mind but rather the result of like-minded individuals coming together.

-- **Emergent Norm Theory:** This perspective argues that crowd behavior emerges through the establishment of new norms among individuals in response to a specific situation or context.
+- **[[Emergent Norm Theory]]:** This perspective argues that crowd behavior emerges through the establishment of new norms among individuals in response to a specific situation or context.
 These norms can develop rapidly and guide the behavior of the crowd.

 ### Mathematical and Computational Models